Pay & Benefits

 - Deductible medical reimbursement

-What are the pay, benefits, and seniority for a current police officer hired by Tempe PD?
+What are the pay, benefits, and seniority for a lateral officer hired by Tempe PD?

 Current police officers hired by Tempe PD are compensated at a pay rate and receive benefits taking into account previous years of sworn service.
 In addition to the benefits listed, current police officers hired by Tempe PD may be eligible for: